datfcknadam/vue3-svg-map/README.md

 This is an implementation of `SvgMap` that behaves like a group of radio buttons.
 It is based on this [WAI-ARIA example](https://www.w3.org/TR/wai-aria-practices/examples/radio/radio-1/radio-1.html) to support keyboard navigation and be accessible.

-- Import `RadioSvgMap` component from `vue-svg-map`
+- Import `RadioSvgMap` component from `vue3-svg-map`
 - Import the map you want
-- Optionally, import `vue-svg-map/dist/index.css` if you want to apply the default styles
+- Optionally, import `vue-svg-map/style.css` if you want to apply the default styles

 ```vue
 <template>